Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 Example:
 * P"mapDriveLetterDn=0X4:1Y3:2Z5:3A2:4C1" for a CoreXZ system will assign the X0 and Z2 (m584) drives to D4 and D5, so they can work together.
 The chain will start at the workpiece, so C first, then A, then Y, then the connected XZ.
 D6 will be the tool, D0 if needed the offsets between workpiece and rotating C plate.

+CoreXZ with Z parameter is supported to set a ratio between X and Z movement.

 # unsorted